dimosr/dimosr.github.io/_posts/2021-01-10-partitioning-and-replication.md

 ## Partitioning

 **Partitioning** is the process of splitting the data of a software system into smaller, independent units.
-Each one of those units is typicalled called a **partition**.
+Each one of those units is typically called a **partition**.
 We can then assign one or more partitions to a single machine, where this machine will be responsible for serving requests for the associated data.
 These requests can generally belong in two main categories: requests that retrieve some data (read requests) and requests that update some data or create new data (write requests).

 ![Partitioning diagram](../assets/img/posts/partitioning.png)